Configuring QMK

 in keyboards/<keyboard_name>/keymaps/via

-In most cases this will only require:
+In most cases this file will only require:

 VIA_ENABLE = yes